INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 Between 2010 and 2011 he suffered from serious health problems that affected his eyes and threatened his life, according to Usmanov’s spokesperson speaking exclusively to bne IntelliNews.

-Usmanov began reorganising his group nine years ago, and part of this process was to roll the ownership of all his various companies into a single holding, USM Holding, that was later transferred to Russia as part of the “de-offshorization” process required by its government.
+Usmanov began reorganising his group nine years ago, and part of this process was to roll the ownership of all his various companies into a single holding, USM Holding, that was later transferred to Russia as part of the “de-offshorisation” process required by its government.

 He announced he would split his shares in USM between his family and top managers and followed through with more details in a famous Financial Times interview over lunch in January 2020.
 “Many people have helped me, so I want to help my family and my management by giving them my shares”, he told the FT.

 It has been reported that many of his assets are held in “irrevocable trusts” and suggested this was a way to dodge sanctions.
-However, Usmanov started setting up these trusts 16 years ago, which took over the ownership of much of his property, as well as his $600mn super yacht Dilbar in 2017 and his personal jet.
+However, Usmanov started setting up these trusts 16 years ago, which took over the ownership of much of his property, as well as his $600mn super-yacht Dilbar in 2017 and his personal jet.

 Usmanov’s yacht, named after his mother, was seized by Germany in April, and is owned by a trust under the control of his sister Gulbakhor Ismailova, an investigation showed.
-But this is not a new arrangement as Usmanov exited the trust that owns the yacht in 2017, long before the sanctions were imposed on him as part of his plan to transfer part of his wealth to his family.
+But this is not a new arrangement, as Usmanov exited the trust that owns the yacht in 2017, long before the sanctions were imposed on him as part of his plan to transfer part of his wealth to his family.

 “The arrangement of the trusts was absolutely transparent.
 In the beginning, Usmanov was one of the owners of them and openly declared his ownership, but only withdrew later to the benefit of his family,” Usmanov’s spokesperson said.
-“This is yet another clear sign he never intended to conceal his property”, he added.
-“Usmanov set up these trusts upon his own decision and transferred his assets there which were acquired with his honestly earned money and after paying all taxes”.
+“This is yet another clear sign he never intended to conceal his property,” he added.
+“Usmanov set up these trusts upon his own decision and transferred his assets there, which were acquired with his honestly earned money and after paying all taxes”.

 ABU Group